apache/cordova-docs/docs/en/edge/guide/platforms/wp8/vmware.md

    ![](img/guide/platforms/wp8/vmware_memory_opts.png)

-   The Windows Phone Emulator alone uses half a megabyte of memory, so overall you should reserve at least 2GB for VMWare.
+   The Windows Phone Emulator alone uses half a gigabyte of memory, so overall you should reserve at least 2GB for VMWare.

 1. Choose the __Advanced__ settings.
 Enable the __Preferred